Project3-data/data-visualisation/README.md

 - Clean, process and align the data to ensure compatibility for analysis

-- Create interactive visualization to present the trends and predictions
+- Create interactive visualization to present the trends

 ### Workload Distribution